zimmermanw84/vulcun/README.md

 - Also dealing with big databases make sure to choose a server and/or hosting platform that can handle data.

 - Try to avoid (at all cost) storing collection data in a relational database column.
 If you really need to store object or array data going with a NoSQL db might be a better choice.
+Amended: After futher reading to say 'NEVER DO THIS' is not a good way to look at a tool.
+The use case for storing JSON may be small but never say never.

 - Don't check in node_modules, DB Production info